-The act of saying 'I do' while carrying a little one in your womb is among the most romantic things you can do.
+The act of saying "I do" while carrying a little one in your womb is among the most romantic things you can do.
 It solidifies the commitment and makes the ceremony feel all the more special.
-However, the market for maternity bridalwear is admittedly very sparse.
-But if you're planning to be pregnant whilst walking down the aisle, there are still a variety of stunning maternity wedding dresses to choose from.
+However, the market for maternity bridal wear is admittedly very sparse.
+But if you're planning to be pregnant while walking down the aisle, there are still a variety of stunning maternity wedding dresses to choose from.

 While you want to look and feel beautiful on your special day (and you will!), the most important thing to consider when searching for a maternity wedding gown is comfort.
 It's no secret that pregnancy can come with some less than desirable side effects, so opting for loose silhouettes in breathable fabrics will help you feel your best from the ceremony to the reception.
 "Comfort is paramount.
 A bride will be wearing her dress for several hours and she needs to feel elegant and beautiful but at the same time to not think about her dress at all during the day, since she’ll be focusing on this magical time with her closest family and friends around her," says Tiffany London, the founder and CEO of Tiffany Rose Maternity.

 When it comes to the style of your gown, consider your wedding venue, season, color scheme, and overall aesthetic.
 For example, romantic garden ceremonies and intimate nuptials are perfectly complemented by all-over lace designs.
 Formal weddings at a chic city venue call for elegant necklines and floor-length tulle skirts.
 To help you achieve the breathtaking bridal moment you've always dreamed about, we've researched a variety of dresses for expecting moms with these key features in mind.

 Tiffany Rose Verona Gown